deanturpin/superdean.com/README.md

 See the [original spreadsheet](tools.xlsx).

 ### Inspect
-You don't need much to get started, basically just having a closer look.
+You don't need much to get started, you're basically just having a closer look.

 - Eyeglass, Black No. 3.5 = 2.8x (Bergeon 4422-3.5)
 - Selvyt Medium (PR) Cloth, White Size: Size A 25x25cm

 ### Maintain
-Next you might want to replace straps and maybe a little cleaning and light buffing.
+Next you might want to replace straps and maybe do a little cleaning and light buffing.

 - Bergeon 6767-F Watch Spring Bar Tool - Long